 Holiday Season: How to communicate with loved ones suffering from hearing loss

 The Holiday Season brings with it family, friends, and cheer as we all start to wrap up another year and spend time with our loved ones.
-The cosy gatherings with friends, dinners with family, and memory making all share one thing in common: big gatherings of people.
+The cozy gatherings with friends, dinners with family, and memory-making all share one thing in common: big gatherings of people.

 If a loved one, or even yourself, suffers from hearing loss, these social occasions can be quite tricky as there is so much happening all around them, making it even harder to hear conversations correctly.
 Compounding this is the fact that they already struggle to hear because of their hearing loss.
 These issues can lead to a feeling of isolation, along with other negative effects, as it is difficult to bond with those around them if they can’t understand what is being said.
 Let’s look at how we can communicate better with loved ones (or how others can communicate with you) who suffer from hearing loss during the Holiday Season.